halluxdev/hallux/README.md

 > hallux agent

 `Hallux` will regularly pull latest changes and will push any appropriate fixes as separate commits.

+> hallux agent --github_pr_id=${PULL_REQUEST}

+will monitor your open Pull Request and answer to your comments, whenever you mention @hallux user in comment

 In order for `hallux` to understand your repo you need to provide `.hallux` configuration file, in the repo root folder.
 For more command-line commands and just type `$ hallux` or `$ hallux --help`